| Biography

 that the inseparable relationship of these pairs expresses two sides

+of one essential truth.
 Ithipol puts great emphasis on texture, believing that "a good

 work of art conveys texture and reveals its core."
 Color is secondary